 It is also linked to digital eye strain.
 And it is found to be one of the causes of macular degeneration.

-Where blue light is harmful, there also exist ways on how to avoid that potential harm.
+Where blue light causes eye harm, there also exist ways on how to avoid that potential harm.

 To prevent the harmful effects of this light, there are blue light filters.